Portuguese Heritage

 The “Portuguese Heritage in the Hawaiian Kingdom” Project is made possible through a generous grant from the American Society of Genealogists (ASG).
 Their commitment to advancing the highest standards of genealogical research has provided us with the resources to continue preserving and honoring the rich legacy of Portuguese immigrants who journeyed to the Hawaiian Kingdom in the late 1800s and early 1900s.
 We are deeply grateful for their support, which empowers us to safeguard this heritage and ensure its legacy endures for generations to come.

-The Portuguese Heritage in the Hawaiian Kingdom Project is led by a dedicated team of genealogists, historians, and community members, united by a passion for uncovering and preserving the stories of these early immigrants.
+Portuguese Heritage in the Hawaiian Kingdom Project is led by a dedicated team of genealogists, historians, and community members, united by a passion for uncovering and preserving the stories of these early immigrants.
 Through archival research, community outreach, and collaboration, we strive to recover missing immigration records and document the lives and contributions of Portuguese families in Hawaiʻi.

 Our Research

-This project is the result of years of dedicated research resulting in the compiling a comprehensive genealogy database of over 45,500 individuals of Portuguese descent who lived in the Hawaiʻi.
+This project is the result of years of dedicated research resulting in the compiling a comprehensive genealogy database of now over 47,500 individuals of Portuguese descent who lived in the Hawaiʻi.
 Among them are more than 25,000 immigrants who arrived during the late 1800s and early 1900s to fulfill labor contracts on sugar plantations in the Hawaiian Kingdom.

 Yet for more than 900 of these immigrants, critical details remain missing—such as the name of the ship they arrived on, their arrival date, or their port of departure.
 Our mission is to recover this lost immigration information—and we need your help.
 These gaps exist due to a variety of challenges: involuntary and voluntary name changes, unique Portuguese naming conventions, and variations in spelling and pronunciation that occurred over time and across records.